 The geocarbon fuel industries have to go out of business.

 Or just give up.
-And if you're over fifty, who cares?.
+And if you're over fifty, may be you say "Who cares?".

-So many people ask about soil.
-They want to understand and say -----
+SOIL So many people ask about it.
+They say -----

 Tell me in a nut shell.